rahulrajpr/prepare-anytime/spark/conceptual/notes.md

 * how bucketBy works bucket numbers, list of columns and hashing works, how bucketBy in combination with sortBy support sortmerge join ?
 * spark sql, dataset api, dataframe api , catelist optimizer and rdd?
 * RDD, what is it and how they are resiliant and , compate with dataframe, how they are fault tolerant ?
+* dataframe api are based on spark session and RDD are based on SparkContext ?